What's happening around Port Augusta

 Family sing along

-Wednesday March 23, 7.30pm, Lea Memorial Theatre.
-The best of the world's most well-known musicals to get you singing along.
-Call 8641 9100 for more information.
+Lea Memorial Theatre, Wednesday March 23, 7:30pm.
+The best of the world's most well-known musicals to get you singing along with your family.
+Call (08) 8641 9100 for more information.

 Share your news